DiscountingCashFlows/readthedocs/docs/source/functions.rst

 ``print()`` function:
 ---------------------

-The ``print()`` function prints to the screen.
+The ``print()`` function prints values and messages to the screen.
 Below are examples of usage types:

 .. code-block:: console

-  // Prints "Message: Hello World!" print('Hello World!', 'First Message');
+  // Prints a message with a label print('Hello World!', 'First Message');
   >>> First Message: Hello World!